colesturza/CSCI4622-Final-Project/README.md

 # CSCI4622-Project

+There are multiple jupyter notebooks in this repository.

+The order you should view them in to see my process is as follows:

+1. data_exploration.ipynb

+2. KNN.ipynb

+3. SVM.ipynb

+4. data_processing.ipynb

+5.

 ## Sources:

 G. Tzanetakis and P. Cook, "Musical genre classification of audio signals," in IEEE Transactions on Speech and Audio Processing, vol. 10, no. 5, pp. 293-302, July 2002. \